LoganGeldenhuys/prong/README.md

 ## Acknowledgments

-This project is inspired by the LangChain library, created by Harrison Chase and managed by LangChain, Inc.
+1. This project is inspired by the LangChain library, created by Harrison Chase and managed by LangChain, Inc.
+2. The http and https clients, as well as the root certificates file are primarily based on examples by Vinnie Falco from the boost::beast library.